 Joinery found in Conservation Areas is often referred to as Conservation Joinery and is seen as a key aspect of a buildings character, the street scene and an element worth protecting.
 According to English Heritage, the main threat to conservation areas is ‘unsympathetic replacement of windows and doors – usually PVC-U’.
 This means any proposal to replace original windows in a conservation area with PVC-U double-glazed windows is likely to be rejected.

-Can you install double glazing in a listed building or conservation area?
+Can you install double glazed windows in a listed building or conservation area?

 Replacing single glazed heritage windows for standard (PVC-U) double glazing in a listed building or conservation area would be considered unacceptable by planning officers as it wouldn’t retain the character of the original building.